dojoengine/book/src/cairo/hello-dojo.md

 }
 ```

-After you run the query you will receive an output like this:
+After you run the query, you will receive an output like this:

 ```json
 {